dmidlo/histdata.com-tools/docs/broker-plugin-security.md

 - Only required inherited transport descriptors survive worker launch.
 Such already-open descriptors remain intentionally usable; the profile is not an assertion that all inherited descriptors become inaccessible.
-- Process descendants inherit kernel restrictions.
+- New process creation and exec are denied.
 Lifecycle process-group cleanup/deadlines remain the independent host termination boundary.
 Neither that mechanism nor this profile is a blanket hostile-code sandbox guarantee.

 Runtime and protected paths are resolved, and overlapping/aliased protected roots are refused.
-The host tests actual content reads, new writes, truncation, rename, hard links, symlinks, unlink, aliases and descendant writes, including the real scientific artifact writer against disposable protected stores.
+The host tests actual content reads, new writes, truncation, rename, hard links, symlinks, unlink, aliases and process creation, including the real scientific artifact writer against disposable protected stores.
 Store contents remain unchanged.
 No test reads real host credentials.